 About Us

-BLACK FARM STUDIO HOUSE CO. is a 501(c)(3) organization connecting art, agriculture and wellness through public programs, community engagement, and resource sharing.
+BLACK FARM STUDIO HOUSE CO. is a 501(c)(3) organization advocating for health and wellness of Black, Brown, Indigenous, LGBTQIA2+ and gender expansive folx.

-We’ve proritized our programs and initiatives for Black, Brown, Indigenous, LGBTQIA2 and nonbinary-identified individuals since these groups are often vulnerable, challenged or go unrecognized in many industries, services, and advocacy.
+We’ve proritized our programs and initiatives for Black, Brown, Indigenous, LGBTQIA2+ and gender expansive folx since these groups are often the most vulnerable and challenged in many health and service-based industries.

-Founded and led by Racha Tahani Lawler Queen and dana washington-queen, Black Farm Studio House Co. is the materialization of our freedom dream to provide spaces to gather, rest, create and explore, as well as advocate for the personal and social well-being of marginalized bodies and genders.
+Founded by Racha Tahani Lawler Queen and dana washington-queen, Black Farm Studio House Co. is the materialization of our freedom dream to provide spaces to gather, rest, and receive.

 Our Founders